ShinniUwU/code-of-conduct/README.md

 ## 3.3 - Administrator Insuitability
 If the community deems an administrator to be unfit at any point, they must retract from their position and allow the community to vote on a fit successor.
 A 30-day window between the administrator being removed and the new administrator coming into effect, where the previous administrator retains power is used to allow the community time to decide on a new administrator.
 For this policy to go through, at minimum 90% of the **TOTAL** community must agree in a public poll to this going ahead.
 For example if the community consists of 1000 members, 900 must agree to this.

+## 3.4 - Administrator Privilege
+At any point an administrator may remove a member from the community if they are deemed unfit for the community, regardless of complicance with Code of Conduct.
+This rule cannot be abused and can be challenged at any time by a member however an administrator is not required to disclose information if the topic is of a sensitive matter.